CertifaiAI/CertifAI-Knowledge-Base/README.md

 ![](metadata/16.png)

 3. Document the answer in the way that is easy to understand.
 You can follow the guidelines from the [template given](https://github.com/CertifaiAI/certifai-wiki/wiki/Wiki-Page-Template).
-In this step, you'll probably faced a problem on uploading media.
+In this step, you'll probably face a **problem on uploading media**.
 We have a [walkaround](UploadMedia.md) for you.

-4. Edit the main page of wiki.
+4. After preparing the solution, edit the main page of wiki.
 ![](metadata/11.png)

-5. Put it under the right category as the format:
+5. Put a link to your solution under the right category as the format:
    ```
    [Title](link to the page)
    ```